Wills, Probate & Estate Litigation

 The certificate may be limited to objects located in Germany, which may save a lot of money.

 The information contained in this site is for general guidance only.
 The application and impact of laws can vary widely based on the specific facts involved.
-Therefore, I will not be held responsible for any errors or omissions on this website.
+Therefore, we will not be held responsible for any errors or omissions on this website.

 Please also note that laws keep changing, and that many legal problems are presented in a simplified way for better understanding.
-Please talk to me ore any other probate lawyer before making a legal decision.
+Please talk to us ore any other probate lawyer before making a legal decision.